 - Experiencing physical or sexual assault

 An accident involving alcohol takes just a second, a single momentary lapse of judgment or perception on the part of the other driver.

-If you or a family member has been injured as a result of drinking and driving, were here to help.
+If you or a family member has been injured as a result of drinking and driving, the Fort Worth injury lawyers at our firm are here to help.